jackson-mejia/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Jackson Mejia is a consultant at Accenture, a research assistant to Professor Anmol Bhandari and Professor Ellen McGrattan, and a Don Lavoie Fellow at the Mercatus Center.
 He received his B.S. in economics with minors in statistics and mathematics from the University of Minnesota.

-Jackson’s research is primarily concerned with the effects of changes in corporate taxation and regulation on investment, output, firm location, and legal form.
-He is particularly interested in the difference between firm-level tax shocks, which may not come from policy changes, and macro-level aggregate tax shocks, which may overlook idiosyncratic changes.
-To examine this, he has helped the Bhandari-McGrattan team extract and analyze effective tax rates and their subcomponents from 10-K forms filed with the SEC.
+He is particularly interested in macroeconomics and corporate taxation, especially the extent to which there may be a difference between firm-level tax shocks and policy-induced tax shocks.